frederic-perez/AmE-dictionary/data/idioms.md

 __intellectually challenged__ Of low intelligence; stupid.
 __intestinal fortitude__ Strong courage, conviction, or determination; gumption; guts. _Not everyone has the intestinal fortitude necessary to survive in the world of politics._
 __into overdrive__
-__iron out__ :four: To ease, solve, or remove minor difficulties, troubles, or problematic details (of or in something).
+__iron out__ :five: To ease, solve, or remove minor difficulties, troubles, or problematic details (of or in something).
 __ironclad__
 __Is the glass half empty or half full?__
 __isn’t that funny?__